Bankoga/golem/core/configs/config_rules.md

 - Relay
 - Cerebellum (this is a WIP that needs to be revisited)

+The cortex and relay regions within the cortical problem domain type have the same dimensions, and thus can be unified into a single region.
+If we want the thalamus to exist as a separate region inside a subcortical problem domain, then they will have to be stitched together according to some rules.

+Regions within a problem domain type, are largely defined by their dimensions rows x columns x layers (length x width x height).
+Layers with the same number of rows and columns can or should be stacked together inside the same region if they are functionally interconnected.

 ### Layers

 The purpose of a layer is to create destinations for cells, and constrain the possible connections of cells.
 In essence, a layer is an addressable container for cells.
 Every point in a layer corresponds to either a single cell XOR an array of cells.
 For convenience, mixing the paradigms of single vs array of cells within a given type of layer is not supported.
 Furthermore, a layer is a unit of height for a region.